Chapter H: The Horse

 Steel Horses, on the other hand, are perfect for the job.
 In any Collision with at least one MOM, any object hitting or being hit by a Steel Horse automatically takes 1d6 Crash Damage.
 When two Steel Horses Crash into each other, they both take the 1d6 Crash Damage.

-Although Crash Damage only occurs in Collisions that have Momentum, a d6 of Crash Damage doesn't use up a MOM - all the MOMs are spent on KnockBack rolls instead, the same as they would be in a Collision without Crash Damage.
+Although Crash Damage only occurs in Collisions that have Momentum, a d6 of Crash Damage doesn't use up a MOM - the MOMs are spent on KnockBack rolls instead, the same as they would be in a Collision without Crash Damage.

 Crash Damage is cumulative with any other Damage dealt out as part of a Charge, and can only be Parried with a Shield or Heavy Shield.
 Crashing requires no Skill Roll.
 A unit trying to collide with a target always succeeds unless the target Bails out of the way.

 Minifigs are smaller than Horses, and therefore it's natural for Horses to want to stomp on them.
 Trampling is a means for a Horse to add insult to injury.
 If a minifig is lying on the ground Disrupted, possibly as a result of being Knocked Back by a Charging Horse, then the Horse can Run Over the prone minifig for one additional point of Damage.
-Obviously a single point of Damage isn't enough to kill any regular minifig, but, cumulative with other injuries the minifig may have sustained during the Charge, the final additional point can sometimes make the needed difference.
+(A single point of Damage isn't enough to kill any regular minifig, but, cumulative with other injuries the minifig may have sustained during the Charge, the final additional point can sometimes make the needed difference.)

 Any number of Horses can Trample a Disrupted minifig in a single turn, but each does its point of Damage only once.
 Running the same Horse back and forth over a minifig a dozen times is funny but has no extra effect.